 Hit a Karaoke Bar

-Karaoke is without doubt one of the most popular pastimes throughout Asia.
+Karaoke is without doubt one of the most popular pastimes throughout Asia, and a key part of Hong Kong nightlife.
 Unlike karaoke joints in the West, where singers typically perform in front of a crowd of strangers, in Hong Kong they offer a chance for you to show off your musical skills to friends in the privacy of your very own room.
 There are a string of karaoke chains around the city all catering to this much-loved activity: Red Mr, which has multiple branches, offers wallet-friendly packages with a minimum charge per head that includes the use of a private room for several hours of terrible renditions of My Heart Will Go On and Tiny Dancer, along with drinks and snacks.

 Head to Wan Chai for Live Music